 For these tasks, you need Hardware Counting.

-Instead of the main computer trying to “see” every pulse, a specialized chip on the controller does the counting for you.
+Instead of the main computer trying to “see” every pulse, a specialized chip on the supported controller does the counting for you.
 It never sleeps and never blinks.
 It counts every single electrical pulse, no matter how fast, and just sends the final total to the main computer.